mariebernf/p_3_smoothie/README.md

 **Issue:** *CSRF verification failed error.*

 **Solution:** *Was missing csrf settings.
-I added the heroku domain to the csrf trusted origins in settings.*
+I added the heroku domain to the csrf trusted origins in settings

 ## Credits